rpede/tutorial-react-ci/README.md

 git checkout main
 ```

-*NOTE: lines starting with # are comments, not commands.*
+_NOTE: lines starting with # are comments, not commands._

-Create and merge a pull-requests from `fix/build` branch.
+Create then merge a pull-requests from `fix/build` branch.
-Verify that you fixed the build.
-If not, commit another change to same branch.
+Verify that you fixed the build by observing the workflow log.
+If not, commit and push another change to same branch.
 You can merge the pull-request once you've fixed the issue.

 After the pull-request have been merged, you should do: